-- You have the option to earn 1-3 credits preparing for your comprehensive exam (BCHS 3888). - After completing 48 credits or have passed the comprehensive examination, you have the option to either register for a minimum of 1 dissertation credit or register for Full Time Dissertation Research (FTDR; 0 credits).
+- You have the option to earn 1-3 credits preparing for your comprehensive exam (BCHS 3888). - After completing 48 credits or having passed the comprehensive examination, you have the option to either register for a minimum of 1 dissertation credit or register for Full Time Dissertation Research (FTDR; 0 credits). - Before completing 48 credits, if you are a GSR/GSA in the summer, you can register to a Summer Milestone Course, SMSR 3666, which carries zero credits.
+This will avoid payment of FICA taxes.